Emergencies Happen – Do You Have an Emergency Kit?

 Here are a few essentials to include in an emergency kit:

 - Antihistamines can be used for a variety of problems, including vaccine reactions, treating the “lethargic” post-vaccine feeling and bee sting reactions.
 Antihistamines are good for solving reaction problems quickly and effectively.
 The minimum you need is Benadryl (diphenhydramine) liquid at 1 mg/lb - it's a high dose that you can repeat in 30 minutes if needed.
 Injectable antihistamines of any type are faster and more effective.
-With the injection, you can be assured that the drug is in the dog, it begins working almost immediately.
-Epinephrine is the drug of choice in life threatening reactions and must be given by a veterinarian.
+With the injection, you can be assured that the drug is in the dog, and it will begin working almost immediately.
+Epinephrine is the drug of choice in life-threatening reactions and must be given by a veterinarian.

 - If puppies are still nursing, use Amoxicillin/Clavamox until they are over 4 weeks old, as the kidneys and liver are not developed enough to get rid of drugs.